xraypy/xraylarch/doc/larix/preedge.rst

 :math:`4p`) so that its tail represents the background of the main edge underneath the pre-edge peaks.

 Fitting the baseline requires identifying energy ranges for both the main spectrum to be fitted and the pre-edge peaks -- the part of the spectrum which should be ignored when fitting the baseline.
-This is illustrated in :numref:`fig_larix_3a` and :numref:`fig_larix_3b`.
+This is illustrated in :numref:`fig_larix_3`.
 Note that there are separate ranges for the "fit range" and the "pre-edge peak" range (illustrated with grey lines and blue circles on the plot).
 The "pre-edge peak" range should be inside the fit range so that the baseline can fit part of the pre-edge region, at energies below the pre-edge peaks, and part of the main absorption edge region above the pre-edge peaks.

 Clicking "Fit baseline" will fit a baseline function and display the plot